 The poem begins with the speaker stating that he is glad to have been made in the form that he is in.
 Although he is the “total of all sorrows,” as Christ was, he is happy to bear the weight of the world.
 He feels power in the blackness that does not exist within the white man who only has the “colour improvised for an occasion.”

 He continues to describe the depths of his appreciation for his form.
 He is thankful for his nose, legs, and head and the fact that they give him the strength to bear all that the world forces on him and on those like him.

 I Give You Thanks My God concludes with additional references to Christ and a comparison between the life of a black man, and the crucifixion.

 Analysis of I Give You Thanks My God

-The narrator begins this piece by speaking the line that which will act as a refrain throughout each section of the poem, and is also the phrase for which the poem is named.
+The narrator begins this piece by speaking the line that will act as a refrain throughout each section of the poem and is also the phrase for which the poem is named.